imprakhartripathi/Sculptor/packages/template-registry/README.md

 - `generateHelp`

 Route generation now emits paired `*.route.ts` and `*.route.handler.ts` files by default.
+Controller generation stays controller-first by default and can opt into paired functional files when requested.

 ## Why It Exists

 This keeps the CLI focused on command flow while the template package owns generator content.

+## Template Layout

+The registry is split into focused files:

+- `src/registry/index.ts` for orchestration and exports
+- `src/registry/templates/scaffold.ts` for app scaffolding templates
+- `src/registry/templates/resources.ts` for generator resource templates
+- `src/registry/templates/help.ts` for CLI help text
+- `src/registry/utils.ts` for shared template helpers

+This layout keeps template concerns explicit and makes future plugin-backed templates easier to add without changing the CLI surface.